HeroesToolChest/HeroesDataParser/README.md

 ## Validation Warnings
 All the warnings do not need to be fixed, they are shown for awareness.
-Tooltip strings that fail to parse will show up as `(╯°□°）╯︵ ┻━┻ [Failed to parse]` in the xml or json files and thus will be a valid warning.
+Tooltip strings that fail to parse will show up as `(╯°□°）╯︵ ┻━┻ [Failed to parse]` in the xml or json files.
 Warnings can be shown to the console using the option `--warnings`.
 Ignored warnings are in `verifyignore.txt`.
 Ignored warnings only work for a majority of english strings.